Hyper Light Breaker

 Hyper Light Breaker is a roguelike video game developed by Heart Machine and published by Arc Games.
 It serves as the prequel to Hyper Light Drifter (2016).
 The player controls a "Breaker" who ventures into the Overgrowth to defeat the Abyss King.
 The game released for early access on January 14, 2025.
-The full release is scheduled for 2026.
+The full release was scheduled for 2026, though development of the game stopped in October 2025 after Heart Machine had layoffs.

 Gameplay

 Breaker takes place from a third-person perspective, and the player can mix melee and ranged weapons together.
 Each "Breaker" can choose a class and abilities that affect gameplay.
 To traverse the world, Breakers can use hoverboards, gliders and climb walls.
 Like in other roguelikes, when the player dies, a new world is randomly generated.
 The game supports multiplayer, with up to three players able to join a world together.
 To win, the player needs to take down a series of regional bosses in order to fight the Abyss King.
 Between runs, the player can explore a hub city.

 Non-playable characters can be found throughout the world, and the player can converse with them.
 Like in Hyper Light Drifter, there is no spoken dialogue in the game, instead characters communicate information to the player through comic book panels.